ngchisern/youtube-helper-extension/README.md

 ## How we built it

 We develop the YouTube Helper using common web technologies such HTML, CSS and NodeJS.
 We also used the Chrome Extensions API to interact with the browser.
-In addition, we used Savesubs and ChatGPT to obtain the transcript and summarize/translate the content.
+Then, we incorporated ChatGPT to offer content summaries and translations.

 ## Contribution